 The combination of skill level and task difficulty gives you 8 different mood experiences, including flow, stress, and boredom.
 These are feelings for a task.
-Most moods or general experiences of work are based on the interaction of a user or employee’s skill level and the challenges they face at work or during a task.
+Most moods or general experiences of work are affected by a person’s skill and the complexity of the task they have at hand.
 This is given by the experience fluctuation chart, which can inform UIUX decisions and employee task assignments and also help calibrate user experience.

 This approach can be used to MODIFY and PREDICT someone’s learning experience, work productivity, and app design, though I’ve focused mainly on work productivity.